jofas/blog/content/001-cargo-publish-action.md

 [![Automation](https://imgs.xkcd.com/comics/automation.png)](https://xkcd.com/1319/)

-*I also think that if the task is not time-consuming at all*
+Figure 1: *I also think that if the task is not time-consuming at all*

 </div>